Curating an online profile: How to use LinkedIn like a pro

 How does LinkedIn work?

-LinkedIn is sort of like a fancy CV: you create a profile that lists all of your skills, work experience, and sometimes other interests like volunteering or language skills.
+LinkedIn is sort of like a fancy CV: you create a profile that lists all of your skills, work experience, and other interests like volunteering or language skills.
 You can connect to people you’ve worked with in the past, and employers and recruiters can find your profile while searching for people with certain skills.
 You can also apply to jobs directly on LinkedIn.

 More than just a CV